- Hereditary, non-inflammatory myopathy in cats: Muscular dystrophy in cats

-Muscular dystrophy in cats is an inherited, progressive and non-inflammatory degenerative muscle disease caused by a deficiency of dystrophin, a muscle membrane protein.
-This common muscle disorder occurs primarily in newborn cats or those under one year old.
-Domestic cats with short fur and Devon Rex cats are particularly affected.
+Feline muscular dystrophy is a hereditary, progressive, and non-inflammatory degenerative muscle disease caused by a deficiency of dystrophin, a protein found in muscle membranes.
+This generalized muscle disorder primarily affects newborn kittens or those under one year old.
+Short-haired domestic cats and Devon Rex cats are particularly susceptible.

 Symptoms and types

-These symptoms can significantly impact your cat's quality of life and require attentive care and management.
+These symptoms can significantly impair your cat's quality of life and require attentive care and management.

 Causes of the disease

-The disease is caused by a defect that leads to dystrophin deficiency.
-This is a genetic problem that is inherited and affects specific breeds more severely.
+The disease is caused by a defect that leads to a dystrophin deficiency.
+This is a genetic problem that is inherited and affects certain breeds more severely.

-To diagnose muscular dystrophy in your cat, a thorough history of the animal's health is necessary.
-Your veterinarian will perform a complete physical examination, as well as a biochemical profile, urinalysis, and complete blood count.
+To diagnose muscular dystrophy in your cat, a thorough medical history of the animal is necessary.
+Veterinarian A complete physical examination will be performed, along with a biochemical profile, urinalysis, and complete blood count.
 Creatine kinase enzyme levels may be elevated due to dystrophin deficiency.
 Liver enzymes are also often elevated in affected cats.
 However, a crucial diagnostic method is muscle biopsy.
-A tissue sample is sent to a veterinary pathology laboratory to confirm abnormal dystrophin levels.
+A tissue sample will be sent to a veterinary pathology laboratory to confirm abnormal dystrophin levels.

 Treatment approaches

-To date, there is no proven effective treatment for muscular dystrophy in cats.
-Glucocorticoids are often administered, although their effectiveness is variable and their exact mode of action in this disease is still unknown.
+Currently, there is no proven effective treatment for muscular dystrophy in cats.
+Glucocorticoids are often administered, although their effectiveness is variable and their exact mechanism of action in this disease is still unknown.

-Cats with this disorder are susceptible to aspiration pneumonia or heart disease and need to be checked regularly for such complications.
-Monitor your cat carefully and contact your veterinarian if any problems occur.
+Cats with this disorder are prone to aspiration pneumonia or heart disease and must be regularly examined for such complications.
+Monitor your cat carefully and contact your veterinarian.
+Veterinarian, Problems should arise.
 Unfortunately, the overall prognosis for cats with non-inflammatory muscular dystrophy is very poor.
-Breeding with the affected animal is often discouraged due to the genetic nature of the disorder.
+Breeding with affected animals is often discouraged due to the genetic nature of the disorder.

 Diagram illustrating disease progression